knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 sudo flashrom -p ch341a_spi

-2.- This commnad will copy the original chip's content to a file
+2.- This command will copy the original chip's content to a file

 sudo flashrom -p ch341a_spi -c <detected flash chip> -r original-fullflashchip-backup.bin